EwaGrela/Project90/README.md

 # Project90
 The site can be seen here: https://ewagrela.github.io/project90/
-## CodersLab course final project, a site about the 90s, with a few quizes, memo game and a name-a-band game - used jQuery, Sass/CSS, Firebase.
+## CodersLab course final project, made with jQuery, Sass/CSS, Firebase and lots of fun.

 1. The menu directs to each section of the site
 2. The play button directs you straight ot the most interesting section, the games section